aragha/100PythonProjects-Day20-OOP/README.md

 3. Detect collision with food
 4. Create a score board
 5. Detect collision with walls
-6. Detect collision with it's tail
+6. Detect collision with its tail

-*Do this using user defined classes, attributes, and methods
+* Do this using user defined classes, attributes, and methods